fitnr/convertdate/README.rst

 Baha'i
 ------

-Please note that there are 19 months in the Baha'i calendar, with a special period called Ayyam-i-Ha occurring before the last month.
+Please note that there are 19 months in the Bahá'í (Badí) calendar, with a special period called Ayyam-i-Há occurring before the last month.
 However, for the purposes of this library, Ayyam-i-Ha is included among the months, and the months are numbered 1-20.
-Thus, month 1 is the month of Bahá, month 18 is the month of Mulk, "month 19" is Ayyam-i-Há, and "month 20" is the month of 'Alá'.
+Thus, month 1 is the month of Bahá, month 18 is the month of Mulk, "month 19" is Ayyam-i-Há, and "month 20" is the month of 'Alá.

 Before the Common Era
 ---------------------